-Guidance regarding Hospital Outpatient Department (HOPD) - Provider Based and Shared Space
+Guidance Regarding Hospital Outpatient Department (HOPD) - Shared Space

 The purpose of this guidance is to advise hospitals of the recent information we have received from CMS related to provider based and shared space.
-In addition we want facilities to be aware how the Department will be evaluating requests made to add provider based locations to the hospital license.
-CMS requires the State Survey Agency to evaluate each general hospital as a whole for compliance with the Conditions of Participation and to certify the hospital as a single provider institution, including all components.
+Facilities should understand how the Department must evaluate requests made to add provider based locations to the hospital license.

+CMS requires the State Survey Agency to evaluate each general hospital as a whole for compliance with the Conditions of Participation, and to certify the hospital as a single provider institution, including all components.
 DOH must consider hospitals in their entirety, including any components housed away from the main campus, as singular entities.
+It is not possible to certify only part of a participating hospital.